Together with our community, we dig deeper into our story and engage in discovery.

 The Tumbler Ridge UNESCO Global Geopark received its official designation in 2014.
 With glaciated Rocky Mountain peaks and 75 million year-old tyrannosaurid trackways, the Geopark is an outdoor adventure lovers’ paradise surrounding the community of Tumbler Ridge, BC tumblerridgegeopark.ca

-The Tumbler Ridge Museum Foundation 2018 AGM was held on 19 December, and the new Board of Directors was elected by ballot.
-The new board and executive are enjoying advancing the museum project and serving the members of the TRMF for the 2019 year.
+The Tumbler Ridge Museum Foundation 2021 AGM was held on October 26.
+The new board and executive are enjoying advancing museum projects and serving the members of the TRMF and the community of Tumbler Ridge for the 2021/22 year.

 Dr Charles Helm and Dr Peter Sherrington serve as scientific advisors.